dheap

 -autoshrink [ subcommands ]

-The autoshrink feature attemps to avoid the failure of memory allocations because memory is running short by reducing the size of the hoard to free enough memory for the allocation.
+The autoshrink feature automatically contracts the hoard when memory is short.
 If hoarding is enabled and this feature is turned on, blocks are removed from the hoard until either there is sufficient memory for the allocation, or the hoard is exhausted.
 If the hoard is exhausted and the allocation still fails, the normal “allocation operation returned null” event is raised.

 -status: Displays information about the current status of autoshrinking.